 Life coach or personal trainer?
-Can either motivate lasting change in you?
+Can either truly motivate a lasting change in you?

-If you’ve been trying or you’ve been paying for a life coach or personal trainer to help you, but you’re not getting positive results in your life, it might be because your coach isn’t qualified to motivate or teach you how to change.
+If you’ve been working with or paying for a life coach or personal trainer to help you, but you’re not getting positive lasting results in your life, it might be because your coach isn’t qualified to motivate or teach you how to change.

-Life coaching is a relativity new industry so understanding why hiring a coach can be beneficial for you, and what you should expect from personal development coaching is especially important.
+Life coaching is a relativity new industry, so understanding why hiring a coach is beneficial and what you should expect from a personal development coach is especially important.
 Life coaching began as a formal profession around 1950.
-Today the International Coach Federation (started in 1995) recognizes 15 coaching specialties including health and fitness, spirituality, relationships, and business.
-When you think about it, these are all what we call Life Areas; sub-categories that comprise your life as a whole.
-This is why we can give the name Life Coach to anyone who is coaching you in any of these specialty coaching areas.
+Today the International Coach Federation (started in 1995) recognizes 15 coaching specialties, including health and fitness, spirituality, relationships, and business.
+When you think about it, these are all that we call Life Areas; sub-categories that comprise your life as a whole.
+This is why they can give the name Life Coach to anyone coaching you in any one of those areas of life.

 Multidisciplinary Model Approach

-Many industries benefit from separating out into specializations.
-I’m quite glad that I didn’t have to go to my dentist for either of my knee surgeries.
-However, there is something to be said for the lack of multidisciplinary models being used in the professional and educational world.
-We see this coming to light strongly in the medical field as research proves how much more interconnected the body is with the mind than we’ve previously predicted.
-More and more data supports that many mental health issues can be prevented and/or expunged by taking care of the body in a certain way.
-A person’s physical movement (bio-mechanics) can directly affect their mental health (bio-chemically).
+Many industries benefit from separating into specializations.
+I’m quite glad that I didn’t have to go to my mechanic for law advice.
+However, there is something to be said for the lack of multidisciplinary models used in the professional and educational world.
+We see this coming to light strongly in the medical field as research proves how much more interconnected the body is with the mind and how a holistic approach is necessary.
+More and more data supports that many mental health issues can be prevented and expunged by taking care of the body as a whole in a certain way.
+A person’s physical movement (biomechanics) can directly affect their mental health (biochemically).
 Is your personal trainer only worried about reps, weight, and diet?
-Are they educating you on the necessary mental changes that are needed to maintain these new habits over time?
+Are they educating you on the necessary mental changes needed to maintain new habits over time?

-It seems that often the fitness industry neglects the challenges of behavior change not only physically but also mentally, and how it applies to personal development and growth.
-Typically a personal trainer only focuses on an individual’s physical body changes and neglects the habitual mental behaviors and the motivational positive behavioral change, that a client may struggle with when seeking personal development.
+It seems that often the fitness industry neglects the challenges of behavior change both physically and mentally and how it applies to personal development and growth long-term.
+Typically a personal trainer only focuses on an individual’s physical body changes and neglects the habitual mental behaviors and motivational stability that a client is likely to struggle with when seeking personal development.

-At MotoMe Life our resources and coaches are there for you to use not only for physical health but also to better your relationships, financial health, intellectual learning, spiritual maturity, purpose/mission mapping, and overall progressive happiness within yourself and in your life.
-By blending the many great qualities of a personal trainer with the wisdom of a life coach who can help you adapt your entire lifestyle around your new fitness goals, we see more well rounded growth and happier clients who tend to keep their lifestyle changes long term.
+At MotoMe our resources are there for you to use not only for physical health but also to better your relationships, financial health, intellectual learning, spiritual maturity, purpose/mission mapping, and overall progressive happiness within yourself.

-If you aren’t getting results in your life, or even if you are, think about this, there are 5 Stages of Change; Where are you and what would it take to get you to the next level?
-How could a coach help?
+If you are not getting results in your life, or even if you are, think about this, there are 5 Stages of Change no matter what area of life you are working on; What stage are you in currently, and what would it take to get you to the next level?

 1.)
-Pre-Contemplation Stage: People in this stage of change are usually saying things like “I don’t have a problem.”
-At this stage we usually aren’t considering changing our behavior.
-We’ve usually made previous attempts to change without success and think “I’ve tried everything!
-Nothing works.”
-In our minds the gains (Pros) of changing, do not outweigh the costs (Cons) of changing our behavior.
+Pre-Contemplation Stage: People in this stage of change usually say things like “I don’t have a problem.”
+We typically aren’t considering changing our behavior at this stage because we do not consider our behavior a problem.
+Or we have not considered in what ways we could improve our already good behavior.
+We’ve usually made previous attempts to change without success and think, “I’ve tried everything!
+Nothing works.
+It’s not worth it.”
+In our minds, the gains (Pros) of changing do not outweigh the costs (Cons) of changing our behavior.

 2.)
-Contemplation Stage: When people are in this stage they are usually saying things like “I don’t think I need help, but my doctor says I should be doing yoga” and they are thinking about doing it.
-This is where most of us get stuck.
-We all know the basics about eating right and exercising but we’re ambivalent about changing.
-We hesitate, still unconvinced that the effort we’re about to put into changing our behavior will be worth the results over time in our lives.
+Contemplation Stage: When people are in this stage, they usually say things like, “I don’t think I need help, but my doctor says I am at risk.”
+We are thinking about doing something different but are not fully motovated to take action.
+This is where most of us get stuck!
+We all know the basics about eating right and exercising, but we’re ambivalent about changing.
+We hesitate, still unconvinced that the effort we’re about to put into changing our behavior is worth it.
+F*** it mode.

 3.)
 Preparation Stage: I love this stage!
-When we believe that change can happen in our lives and that it’s going to be worth it, we decide!
-We’re MOTOvated!
-We begin to consider the how to change and make minor adjustments in our behavior like choosing to drink more water during the day or wake up earlier to make time for ourselves.
-In this stage, a coach will be helping you define and map a clear plan for your life goals.
+When we finally believe that change can happen in our lives and that it will be worth it, we decide!
+We are MOTOvated!
+We begin to plan and learn the how to change part and make minor adjustments in our lives like choosing to drink more water, wake up earlier, save some money, and make time for ourselves.
+In this stage, you must begin to define and map a clear plan for your life goals.

 4.)
-Action Stage: When we’re in this stage we are taking actions within our plan.
-Our actions are different than our behaviors in the Pre-contemplation stage and we’re attempting to avoid old habits, triggers, etc. Coaches with clients in this stage should be hearing things like “I’ve lost 3 lbs!”
-“I made an extra $100 this week!” or other documented results.
-The client is usually seeking new friends that are living in ways that they themselves want to be living.
-And telling other friends and family about how their goals are going.
-The journey is still exciting and the newness is usually incentive enough to keep going.
+Action Stage: When we’re in this stage, we are taking action!
+Our actions are different from our behaviors in the Pre-Contemplation Stage, and we are attempting to do things differently while avoiding old habits and triggers.
+In this stage, you’ll say things like, “I’ve lost 3 lbs!”
+“I made an extra $100 this week!” and have other documented results.
+The client is usually seeking new friends who live in ways that they want to be living at this stage and are celebrating by telling others about how their goals are going.
+The journey is still exciting, and the newness and rapid change results are usually incentive enough to keep going.

 5.)
 Maintenance Stage: This is “The Grind.”
 This stage is the rinse and repeat process.
 It’s LIFE!
-This can be the best and the hardest part of living a new lifestyle.
+This can be the best and the most challenging part of living a new lifestyle because we have to keep going even when we have slips and bad days.
 Maintaining new habits until they become habitual and ingrained into your way of life takes learning and time.
-It also takes intrinsic character values that we have to seek and grow, within ourselves.
+It takes character, perseverance, and self-awareness.
+It takes tolerance and forgiveness because we must let go of old versions of ourselves to make room for whom we are becoming.
 This is the journey that never stops.
-It’s the day-to-day where we create and find happiness, love, and even struggle with (hopefully better) problems to solve.
+It’s the day-to-day intentions where we get to create and find happiness, love, and challenges that help us grow.

 We may have to find ways to fit our new choices within our lives that didn’t go to plan.
-Such as limiting or changing what we eat in a household that may not be able to change with you.
-You are uniquely you, and finding ways to live your best life next to others who’s best life may look different than yours, is very important and also very possible!
-You can eat paleo in a house that needs boxed mac n’ cheese for kids dinners.
-We just have to have a plan.
-It’s imperative at this stage to be using all your hard and soft commitment models, and your reward/celebrate systems.
-You would have learned and planned these with your coach in the Preparation Stage.
+You are uniquely you, and finding ways to live your best life next to others whose best life may look different from yours is important and very possible!
+It’s imperative at this stage to be using all your hard and soft commitment models and your reward/celebrate systems.
+You would have learned and planned these systems in the Preparation Stage.